Skip to main content

 • Slope modification to create easy green slope access from Venture Summit to Crescent and Big Lonely for beginner skiers/snowboarders.

-• Electrical upgrade to current electrical transformer to increase capacity for larger ski lift.
+• Electrical upgrade to the current electrical transformer to increase capacity for the larger ski lift.

-• Replace manual snowmaking system with additional 10 automated TT10 Techno Alpin Fan guns and 11 TL8 Techno Alpin Stick guns installed on Tukey Shoot and Venture Moguls
+• Replace the manual snowmaking system with an additional 10 automated TT10 Techno Alpin Fan guns and 11 TL8 Techno Alpin Stick guns installed on Tukey Shoot and Venture Moguls

 • Relocation of conveyor carpet from Novice slope to Easy Street